- Active Duty

 - Completion of at least one year of an approved graduate medical education internship

-- Completion of a training program in psychiatry
+- Completion of a training program in psychiatry or residency in the U.S.

 - U.S. citizenship